Comparing The Jones Act And Longshore Claims For Maritime Accidents

 An Oakland Maritime Accident Lawyer Can Provide Personalized Details

 Knowing the basics about the Longshore Act and Jones Act is helpful, but you will need additional details in a real-life situation.
 At Venardi Zurada, LLP, our team is knowledgeable about these laws, so please contact our firm to schedule a no-cost case review with a maritime accident attorney.
-We can meet at our offices in Oakland, Orinda, or Redding, CA to assess your circumstances and discuss the legal process.
+We can meet at our offices in Oakland or Walnut Creek, CA to assess your circumstances and discuss the legal process.